naturerobots/mesh_navigation_docs/docs/tutorials/mesh_cost_layers.md

 !!!
 Warning

-    The following command required [RMCL](https://github.com/uos/rmcl) to be installed.
+    The following command requires [RMCL](https://github.com/uos/rmcl) to be installed.

 Enable this pre-segmentation by calling